USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 Indicates the level of security clearance necessary for the job.

-The value in this field will always link to the <a href="https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/">security clearances help page in the USAJOBS Help Center</a>.
+The value in this field will always link to the [security clearances page in the Help Center](https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/){:target="_blank"}.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">